ankitsultana/dotfiles/README.md

  3. Clone this repo in your home directory
  4. Move ```vim``` directory from Dotfiles to your home directory, rename it to ```.vim```
  5. Move ```vimrc``` from Dotfiles to your home directory and rename it to ```.vimrc```
+ 6. Install solarized for iTerm
- 6. Change settings in iTerm Preferences
+ 7. Change settings in iTerm Preferences
- 7. Done!
+ 8. Done!

 ###Step 1: Remove existing files